Learn how to make smoked lobster tails on ANY grill or smoker!

 They all cook at relatively the same temperature on your smoker.
 Just make sure to watch your times and temperatures for each one closely.

-For drinks, a crisp white wine like chardonnay or riesling pairs nicely with the sweet smoked lobster tails.
+For drinks, a crisp white wine like chardonnay or Riesling pairs nicely with the sweet smoked lobster tails.

 For beer drinkers, stay away from heavy dark beers and instead go for an American pale ale or a Belgian White Beer to balance and cut through the richness of the lobster.